-Use fission and activation products (fuel dissolution) from Attachment C (except 147Pm) and ORAUT (2015).
-The fuel was well-aged before arriving, so 24Na and other short-lived radionuclides in ORAUT (2007a) may be ignored for best estimates and may use 65Zn ingestion intakes only.
-From July 1, 1972, on, include intakes of 241Am at plutonium coworker intake levels from Attachment C.
+Use fission and activation products (fuel dissolution) from Attachment C (except 147Pm) and ORAUT [2015].
+The fuel was well-aged before arriving, so 24Na and other short-lived radionuclides in ORAUT [2015] may be ignored for best estimates and may use 65Zn ingestion intakes only.
+From July 1, 1972, on, include intakes of 241Am at plutonium co-exposure intake levels from Attachment C.